hightsee/BusTrackerBG/README.md

 - A Telegram bot token from [@BotFather](https://t.me/BotFather)

 ### Bot Access
-You can add the bot to your telegram through the link t.me/BusTrackerBG_bot
+You can add the bot to your telegram through the [Telegram Link](t.me/BusTrackerBG_bot)

 If you want to run it yourself follow the installation below